MicrosoftDocs/power-platform/power-platform/admin/analyze-your-data-with-excel-templates.md

 3. Download the template or open it in place in [!INCLUDE[pn_Excel_short](../includes/pn-excel-short.md)].

 > [!TIP]
->  You can export the templates that are included in [!INCLUDE[pn_crm_2016](../includes/pn-crm-2016.md)], modify them, and then reimport them as new templates.
+>  You can export the templates that are included in model-driven apps in Dynamics 365, modify them, and then reimport them as new templates.
 This can give you a running start on creating your own custom [!INCLUDE[pn_Excel_short](../includes/pn-excel-short.md)] templates.

 <a name="BKMK_BestPractices"></a>
 ## Best practices and considerations for using Excel templates